gvwilson/sensibleadventures/cloudherd/cloudherd.md

 keep up.
 Did you catch him?"

 "No," the tiger growled.
 "It turns out that these houses have windows.
-Did you see which way the others went?"
+Did you see which way the other one went?"

 The young soldier shook his head.
 He wasn't much older than she was, Noxy realized.
 "Sorry, honored, I didn't."